Suspected burglar stuck in the mud for 20 minutes escapes police twice

-Suspected Horsham burglar stuck in the mud for 20 minutes escapes police twice
+Suspected Sussex burglar stuck in the mud for 20 minutes escapes police twice

-A man who was chased by police after a burglary in Horsham was trapped in some mud for 20 minutes before escaping.
+A man who was chased by police after a burglary in Sussex was trapped in some mud for 20 minutes before escaping.

-Police said they were called to reports of a burglary at a shop in Blackbridge Lane at 12.45am on Thursday morning (July 22).
+Police said they were called to reports of a burglary at a shop in Blackbridge Lane, Horsham, at 12.45am on Thursday morning (July 22).

 A witness reported seeing two men running from the scene and officers, supported by a dog unit, searched the area and traced a scent to a nearby block of flats, which was searched and discounted, a spokesman said.